jmarca/osm_load/README.md

  		    enableLinestringBuilder=true \
  		    nodeLocationStoreType=CompactTempFile
 ```

-The -bb (bounding box) line is included because it forces osmosis to
-clean up some inconsistencies that appear sometimes in the dumps.
-The `write-pgsql-dump` command creates a set of files in
-`${OSMOSIS_DATA}` that will populate the database tables.

 You will see a lot of dumping output, and then a big pause after the
 message